MaxiEurope/reaction-faq/README.md

 - you can also remove the default `!r` prefix using `!r s default`
 - ping the bot and use its @mention (@reaction s prefix) if you forgot your custom prefix
 - use `@reaction s default` if you accidentally disabled the default prefix

+### How do I disable reaction bot commands / reminders from a channel?

+- `!r disable all` to disable ALL commands and reminders in your current channel
+- you can #mention a channel to manage some other channels too
+- disable specific commands/reminders using `!r disable help ping`/`!r disable r owo hunt`
+- use `!r h disable` for more examples

 ### How do I get some in-depth help on a specific command?